isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 than some fossil fuel alternatives.</p>
 </li>
 </ul>
-<p>&nbsp;For many countries and companies, investing in clean technologies
+<p>For many countries and companies, investing in clean technologies is increasingly
-is increasingly the rational choice – improving energy security, lowering long-term costs, and creating growth and good jobs.</p>
+the rational choice – improving energy security, lowering long-term costs, and creating growth and good jobs.</p>
-<p>&nbsp;Overall, while the current global picture is mixed and political
+<p>Overall, while the current global picture is mixed and political momentum
-momentum is uneven, economics, technology, and nature will eventually drive the global transformation towards a low-carbon future.</p>
+is uneven, economics, technology, and nature will eventually drive the global transformation towards a low-carbon future.</p>
 <p><strong><em>Singapore as a Climate Realist</em></strong>
 </p>
 <p>Against this backdrop, Singapore approaches climate change as a climate